 \subsection{Geant4 Simulation}

-In order to estimate the impact of multiple scattering, we created a Geant4 \cite{Geant4} simulation of the BMG-like chamber.
+In order to estimate the impact of multiple scattering, we created a Geant4 \cite{Geant4} simulation of the BMG prototype chamber.
 The simulated geometry includes the tubes (walls, gas, and wires) and the spacer frame, which sits between the multilayers.
 The spacer frame represents a significant amount of material, and has a complex geometry.
-The 3D geometry of the spacer frame is described by the CAD software in a \texttt{.stl} file format and imported into Geant4 using the Geant Detector XML (GDML) markup language.
-Figures \ref{fig:chamberGeo_angle} and \ref{fig:chamberGeo_readout} show a simulated 1 GeV muon passing through the chamber using our Geant4 simulation.
+Figure \ref{fig:chamberGeo_angle} shows a 1 GeV muon passing through the simulated chamber in Geant4.

-Using MC truth information for charged particles passing through the simulated gas volume, we reconstruct events, similarly to what is done from raw data.
+Using MC truth information for charged particles passing through the simulated gas volume, we reconstruct events, similarly to what was done from raw data.
 Thus, we can create a dataset with perfectly reconstructed hit radii.
 In practice the hit radii are reconstructed as the closest approach of any charged particle within the gas volume, so the effects of delta rays or any other energetic secondaries are included.
 This data is fed through exactly the same data analysis steps discussed in section \ref{sec:analysis} and section \ref{sec:resolution}.
 The width of the residual distributions are solely the result of multiple scattering, since tube resolution has not been added to the monte carlo.
 For an example residual distribution see figure \ref{fig:MC_residuals}.
-Unlike the residual distribution observed in data, it is not well described by a double gaussian fit, but has a sharp central peak and non-gaussian tails.
+Unlike the residual distribution observed in data, it is not well described by a double Gaussian fit, but has a sharp central peak and non-Gaussian tails.

 As validation of the r(t) calibration procedure, we have run on an MC truth dataset with 20 GeV muons which have very little multiple scattering, with hit radii reconstructed as described.
-Hit times are then created with the inverse r(t) function of the gas monitor chamber, which is linearly interpolated in 1.9 ns bins.
-In such a test over 90\% of the fit residuals are less than 10 microns, validating the ability of the autocalibration to capture a realistic r(t) function.
+Hit times are then created with the inverse r(t) function, which is linearly interpolated in 1.9 ns bins.
+In such a test over 90\% of the fit residuals are less than 10 microns, validating the ability of the auto-calibration to capture a realistic r(t) function.